saraedum/forsake/README.md

 Not all operating systems do implement `fork`.
 In particular, we cannot use this approach to quickly clone a process on Windows.
 It should work fine on all Unixes such as Linux and macOS.
+(But it does not actually work on macOS, see [#6](https://github.com/saraedum/forsake/issues/6).)

 ## Installation